ssssuli/enterprise-cybersecurity-assessment-simulation/README.md

 Simulated enterprise cybersecurity assessment covering vulnerability identification, attack-path analysis, risk evaluation and remediation.

 *This project was conducted within a controlled, simulated environment for educational and portfolio purposes.
-No production systems or unauthorized third-party infrastructure were tested.
+No production systems or unauthorized third-party infrastructure were tested, only necessary evidence for the assessment will be shown publicly.